 The University of Maryland School of Public Health prepares students to recognize and understand the world’s most pressing health problems and to play a practical role in tackling these grand challenges.
-We offer four undergraduate Bachelor of Science programs which prepare students for diverse careers that make meaningful contributions to the health and well-being of individuals, communities and the world.
+We offer undergraduate Bachelor of Science programs at our University of Maryland College Park campus and at the Universities at Shady Grove that prepare students for diverse careers that make meaningful contributions to the health and well-being of individuals, communities and the world

 With a focus on preventing disease and injury and promoting wellness and health equity, you will investigate how public health can save lives and money, improve our quality of life, help children thrive and reduce human suffering.
 Throughout your SPH experience, we will connect you with award-winning faculty mentors who are committed to your career development and to helping you explore how you can make a difference in one of the diverse fields of public health and related health professions.

 No matter which of our four bachelor’s degrees you choose, you will gain a strong foundation in the tools of public health and have unique internship opportunities that give you the real world experience employers seek.

 The School of Public Health is offering virtual events and opportunities to visit for prospective undergraduate students.
 View Prospective Student Events.

 The School of Public Health takes pride in its diverse student population and welcomes the opportunity to work with students from around the globe.
 The University has approximately 4,000 international students and 1,400 international faculty and scholars on campus.
 The University as a whole welcomes its many international students and provide special services and programs to assist in the transition.
 We encourage you to explore the resources available to you through the University of Maryland International Student and Scholar Services (ISSS) website.

 Transfer students are a vibrant part of the School of Public Health community.